1 Limits and Continuity

 Definition.
 (Continuous Function)

-A function f is continuous on an interval if it is continuous for all the numbers in the interval.
+A function is continuous on an interval if it is continuous for all the numbers in the interval.

 In this section, we began our discussion with an intuitive definition of a limit, and familiarized ourselves with limit through a few examples of left-hand and right-hand limits, and divergent cases.
-Then, we provided a refined and formal definition of a limit using \delta and \epsilon, and defined continuity of a function.
+Then, we provided a refined and formal definition of a limit using and , and defined continuity of a function.

 Now we are ready to discuss derivatives, the topic to be dealt in the following chapter, concerning the rate of change, where the prerequisite is a given function to be continuous.
 Let us delve in.